 Onsite supervision of the student must be provided by an individual who has knowledge of the medical assisting profession.
-Methodist College MA Practicum students must be under the supervision of an employee at the practicum site at all times.
+Methodist College MA Practicum students must be supervised by an employee at the practicum site at all times.
 Students are not permitted to stay unattended during any time during the practicum hours.
-If this occurs, the student must notify the MA Practicum Coordination immediately.
+If this occurs, the student must notify the MA Practicum Coordinator immediately.